Last updated: April 22, 2026

 In the 1863 Chattanooga campaign, the railroad through Whiteside became one of the most important supply lines in the Union advance.
 Confederate forces destroyed the original wooden trestle bridge over Running Water Creek as they retreated.
 In December 1863 and January 1864, the 1st Michigan Engineers rebuilt it: a four-tiered timber viaduct 780 feet long, carrying the U.S. Military Railroads track across the creek at a substantial height above the valley floor.

 George N. Barnard, the Army photographer assigned to document the campaign, recorded the rebuilt bridge on January 8, 1864.
 His photograph, which survives in the collection of the Library of Congress and the Art Institute of Chicago, shows the bridge, the surrounding guard camp, and the steep terrain of the valley, and is the single most reproduced image of wartime Whiteside.
-A second bridge at the same location was later washed away during the flood of 1867, and the line was rebuilt again in the decades that followed.
+A second timber bridge at the same location was washed away in the flood of 1867, and a series of successor bridges rebuilt through the early 20th century carried the line until roughly 1924, when heavier replacement structures finally superseded the wooden viaduct era.

 The railroad has operated continuously through Whiteside since the 1850s, with the line passing to NC&StL control after the war and subsequently to the Louisville and Nashville and CSX systems.
 A 986-foot railroad tunnel built in this area in 1858 and later associated with Col. Whiteside's name was donated in 1968 to the Tennessee Valley Railroad Museum; the structure was added to the National Register of Historic Places in 1978 (NRHP 78002595).
-Some accounts place this tunnel nearer the Chattanooga end of the line; the exact location is not consistently reported across the available sources.
+Sources differ on the tunnel's exact location, with some accounts placing it nearer the Chattanooga end of the line.

 Present day